 The Poor Peoples Campaign: A National Call for a Moral Revival is uniting tens of thousands of people across the country to challenge the evils of systemic racism, poverty, the war economy and ecological devastation.
-The United Church of Christ is proud to be a co-sponsor of this effort.
+The United Church of Christ is a proud partner in this effort.

 This devotional series is intended to be a compliment for UCC congregations and individuals as they reflect on the seminal book by the Rev. William Barber and Jonathan Wilson-Hartgrove, The Third Reconstruction.
 May this reflection inspire not only awareness but responsive action to bridge racial divisions and truly live out God’s love by loving our neighbors.

 May 14 launched the Poor People’s Campaign 40 days of action and advocacy in state capitols and in Washington, DC.
 The 40 Days of Action featured public witnesses at more than 30 statehouses and the U.S. Capitol calling for voting rights protections, programs to address poverty, attention to ecological devastation and measures to curb militarism and the war economy.

 In Annapolis, Md., clergy of the UCC Central Atlantic Conference joined people from all walks of life to speak out against what the Rev. Marvin Silver called “the distorted moral narrative of this country.”

 “When 44 percent of people in Maryland are poor or low income, and the income for the top 1 percent has grown 160 percent, while the income for the bottom 99 percent has increased a mere 26 percent, there’s a moral crisis that needs to be addressed,” the CAC Associate Conference Minister continued.
 “There were disabled people, clergy, people of faith, people not of faith — all there to bear witness and raise our voices.
 Eleven people, including two UCC leaders, were arrested for blocking traffic.”